Kevin-Haigis-Lab/speclet/analysis/010_010_ceres-replicate.md

 )
 ```

+    /home/jc604/.conda/envs/speclet/lib/python3.8/site-packages/theano/tensor/subtensor.py:2197: FutureWarning: Using a non-tuple sequence for multidimensional indexing is deprecated; use `arr[tuple(seq)]` instead of `arr[seq]`.
+In the future this will be interpreted as an array index, `arr[np.array(seq)]`, which will result either in an error or a different result.
     arviz.data.io_pymc3 - WARNING - posterior predictive variable D_ij's shape not compatible with number of chains and draws.
 This can mean that some draws or even whole chains are not represented.

 ```python